Coltaho/emulator_lua_scripts/README.md

 Mega Man X1 and Mega Man X2 scripts:

 Compatible with snes9x-rr 1.60 and Bizhawk

+Should work with either JP or US Roms, any version.

 Images must be relative to script being ran (in the same directory).